alphagov/govuk-developer-docs/source/manual/managing-product-support-tickets-zendesk.html.md

 2. Work on solving ‘Open tickets’ in the ‘high’ priority queue, starting with the oldest by date.
   1. If external assistance from outside 2nd line is required then assign it to them on the ticket and move on to the next ticket (keep the ticket in the 2nd line queue)
   2. If you’re working on a long-running ticket, let your 2nd line crew know so they can keep an eye on the alerts.
-3. Apply the set macro: GOV.UK 2nd line tech: reply and close ticket as ‘pending’ for 5 days.  for tickets in ‘Normal’ and ‘High’ that have been ‘pending’ a response for more than 5 days.
+3. Apply the set macro: 'GOV.UK 2nd line tech:pending for 5+ days' to close tickets in ‘Normal’ and ‘High’ that have been 'pending’ a response for more than 5 days.
 4. If the volume of Zendesk tickets is overwhelming, talk to the delivery manager or a senior tech member for assistance.